Why Diversity Should Matter to You

 The undergraduate student body is split among 16 states (may include Washington D.C.), as shown in the chart below.

 There is a small community of about 10 international students at Adventist University of Health Sciences representing 10 countries.
-For all the details, go to the Adventist University of Health Sciences International Student Page.
+To see more, check out the Adventist University of Health Sciences International Student Page.

-The typical student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-22.
 However, this university appears to attract a majority of older students.
 At Adventist University of Health Sciences, 20.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Adventist University of Health Sciences #87 in the nation for student age diversity.

-Adventist University of Health Sciences Age Diversity Chart
+Review Age Diversity at Adventist University of Health Sciences

 Questions About Diversity

-- Is Adventist University of Health Sciences attracting students from all economic backgrounds?
+- Is Adventist University of Health Sciences attracting learners from all economic backgrounds?

-Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Schools with higher than average racial and ethnic diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
 Get a better idea of how Adventist University of Health Sciences supports low-income students by visiting the Financial Aid Page.

 - Is Diversity Important to Adventist University of Health Sciences?

-Contact the school to find out what they are doing to stimulate diversity, and what student clubs, groups and associations are available that encourage diverse perspectives on campus.
+Contact the school to learn about what they are doing to improve diversity, and what student groups, associations and clubs are present that encourage diversified points of views on campus.